Parents and Carers Information

 Study Options at 16 and 18

 These guides provide parents with the information they need to help their teenage children make the right choices after GCSE and sixth form study.
-The guides are designed to inform, involve and guide parental support and includes the most up to date information on topics such as apprenticeships, universities and revision techniques
+The guides are designed to inform, involve and guide parental support and includes the most up-to-date information on topics such as apprenticeships, universities and revision techniques.

 The Parental Guidance website aims to provide helpful information to parents and carers, regarding the best way to advise the young people in their care.

-You’ll also find lots of useful websites on our Useful Links page.
+You will also find lots of useful websites on our Useful Links page.